Tony Gwynn: College career

-Professional baseball career
+Professional career

-Minor leagues (1981–1982)
+Draft and minor leagues (1981–1982)

-The Padres selected Gwynn in the third round of the 1981 MLB draft with the 58th overall pick.
-He had gone to Padres games while he was at San Diego State and would sit there thinking that they had the "ugliest uniforms I've ever seen in my life".
+The Padres selected Gwynn in the third round of the 1981 MLB draft with the 58th pick.
+The Padres scout credited for discovering Gwynn was Cliff Ditto from the Los Angeles area; his scouting report was the only one the Padres had for Gwynn.
+The Houston Astros had also scouted Gwynn and wanted to select him, but since the team had no picks in the first two rounds, their first possible chance was in the third round after the Padres' third round pick when Gwynn was taken.
+He had attended Padres games while he was at San Diego State and thought they had the "ugliest uniforms I've ever seen in my life."
 Those uniforms again came to his mind after he was drafted.
 McKeon had wanted to take Gwynn with the Padres' first pick, but they chose two other players in the first round and another in the second.
 McKeon threatened to walk out of the draft room had San Diego not selected him in the third.
 Later that day, Gwynn was also selected by the San Diego Clippers in the 10th round of the NBA draft.
 According to then-Clippers general manager Ted Podleski, Gwynn might have gone as high as the sixth round if he was not a baseball player.
-Gwynn chose to play baseball with the Padres in what he termed a "practical" decision, citing his physical battles pushing and fighting against larger players such as Charles Bradley while playing WAC basketball.
+Gwynn chose to play baseball with the Padres in what he termed a "practical" decision, citing his physical battles pushing and fighting against larger players, such as Charles Bradley, while playing WAC basketball.

 Coming out of college, Gwynn was initially worried about the transition from using an aluminum bat to a wooden one, but his concerns were allayed once he found a bat comparable to the size he had used with the Aztecs.
-He led the Northwest League with a .331 batting average, and added 12 homers and 17 stolen bases in just 42 games for Walla Walla, San Diego's Class A minor league affiliate, earning him the league's most valuable player (MVP) award in 1981.
-He finished the season in Class AA with Amarillo for 23 games while batting .462.
+He led the Northwest League with a .331 batting average, and added 12 homers and 17 stolen bases in just 42 games for the Walla Walla Padres, San Diego's Class A minor league affiliate, earning him the league's most valuable player (MVP) award in 1981.
+In his professional debut on Opening Day, Gwynn went 3-for-5 with a triple, a walk, two steals, two runs, and a strikeout.
+His salary in Walla Walla was $500 per month.
+In the summer of 1981, Gwynn was promoted to the Padres' Reno affiliate but was unable to travel there due to the ongoing air traffic controller strike, so he got sent to Amarillo instead.
+He finished the season in Class AA with the Amarillo Gold Sox for 23 games, while batting .462.